THE HAGIA SOPHIA GRAND MOSQUE

 Entrance Fees, Visiting Etiquette

 Entrance is free of charge for children under the age of 8, accompanied by an adult and presenting a valid passport or ID card.
-Ticket price is 25 € (Euro), Euro to Turkish Lira exchange rate is applied according to management policies and can be seen at ticket booth / visiting area.
+ICOMOS and IPC, press cards are not valid for entrance to the visiting area of Hagia Sophia.
+Ticket price is 25€ (Euro), Euro to Turkish Lira exchange rate is applied according to management policies and can be seen at ticket booth / visiting area.
 Visiting area AR (Augmented Reality) experience requires for visitors to use headphones with your phone or tablets.
-Headphones are also available at ticket booth to purchase for visitors of Hagia Sophia Mosque.
+Headphones are also available at the ticket booth for visitors to Hagia Sophia Mosque.

 Visit Hagia Sophia ladyVisit Hagia Sophia men